Structural Complexities of Matching Mechanisms: Additional Results

-In closing, we remark that in the case of many-to-one markets with $|\Appls|\gg|\Insts|$, each of the bounds in \autoref{sec:additional-outcome} leave a gap between a lower bound of $\Omega\bigl(|\Insts|^2\bigr)$ and the trivial upper bound of $\widetilde O\bigl(|\Insts|\cdot|\Appls|\bigr)$.\footnote{ The same remark applies if we consider our type-to-matching lower bounds in \autoref{sec:gtc} in many-to-one markets.
-For our type-to-menu lower bounds in \autoref{sec:type-to-menu}, one can show that our results are already tight: $\widetilde O(|\Insts|^2)$ suffices for $\TTC$ by nonbossiness, and $\widetilde O\bigl(|\Insts\bigr|)$ suffices for $\DA$ because the un-rejections graph $\UnrejGr$ in \autoref{sec:type-to-menu-DA} has at most one node for each element of $\{d_*,d_\dagger\}\times \Insts$ (and our proofs in that section hold as written for many-to-one markets). } Still, our bounds give qualitative negative results, since we think of $\Omega\bigl(|\Insts|^2\bigr)$ as large/complex.
-We also remark that none of our results in this paper are tight in terms of the exact $\log$ factors.
+We also remark that almost none of our results in this paper are tight in terms of the exact $\log$ factors.
 While these $\log$ factors are small (corresponding to the need to index a single applicant/institution), deriving bounds that are exactly asymptotically tight may require very different constructions that would allow the order of applicants' preference lists to vary much more dramatically than our constructions do.
-While this might possibly lead to interesting technical challenges, we believe that our results here carry the main economic and complexity insights for each of the questions that we ask.
+While this might possibly lead to interesting technical challenges, we believe that our results carry the main economic and complexity insights for each of the questions that we ask. \end{remark}